 What is a cochlear implant?

-A cochlear implant is a small electronic device that can help "make" sound if you have severe or total hearing loss.
+A cochlear implant is a small electronic device that can help "make" sound if you have a certain type of severe hearing loss in both ears.
 The implant does the job of the damaged or absent nerve cells that in a normal ear make it possible to hear.
 Cochlear implants can be programmed according to your specific needs and degree of hearing loss.

 How does a cochlear implant work?